enaroc/EKS_Joomla_Netflix_Weather/00-EKS-cluster-eksctl/README.md

 # STEP-05: Create IAM, k8s Service Account and Associate IAM policy

--- This step create a k8s service account and AWS IAM role and associate them by annotating the role ARN in Service Account
+-- This step create a k8s service account and AWS IAM role and associate them by annotating the policy ARN in Service Account

         eksctl create iamserviceaccount \
             --name ext-dns \